uwspstar/20-Day-Challenge-List/C#/Blazor/Basic/BlazorApp.md

 5. **Maintainability**:
    - Clear separation of logic (UI in `Components/`, logic in `Services/`, data in `Models/`) makes the codebase easier to maintain and scale.

----

-### **When to Use This Structure**

-- **Ideal for Medium to Large Projects**:
-  - This structure is designed for scalable Blazor apps with multiple features and reusable components.

-- **Overhead for Small Projects**:
-  - For small projects, this structure might be overly complex.
-A simpler version without `Feature/` subdivisions or a flat `Components/` folder might suffice.

----

 ### **Conclusion**